google/googletest/docs/advanced.md

 ### Predicate Assertions for Better Error Messages

-Even though googletest has a rich set of assertions, they can never be complete, as it's impossible (nor a good idea) to anticipate all scenarios a user might run into.
+Even though GoogleTest has a rich set of assertions, they can never be complete, as it's impossible (nor a good idea) to anticipate all scenarios a user might run into.
 Therefore, sometimes a user has to use `EXPECT_TRUE()` to check a complex expression, for lack of a better macro.
 This has the problem of not